AtulArya4990/AtulArya_Langsmith_MAT496/README.md

 Module 3 Summary

 lesson 1(Playground): Here, I learned if I give the same prompt to different AI's,how differently they will respond to the same prompt, we can compare their performances and choose the best answer out of them.
-Repetitions are very useful for consistency and double checks that if I am able to respond to a question correctly every time(useful for high temperature or complex prompts).
+Repetitions are very useful for consistency and double checks that if I am able to respond to a question correctly every time(useful for high temperature or complex prompts).Module 3 Summary